 - Transfer the mix onto a work surface.

-- Using your hands, roll about 32 meatballs (about 1 tablespoon each)* and set onto the prepared baking sheet.
+- Using your hands, roll about 32 meatballs (about 1 tablespoon each).* Set onto the prepared baking sheet.

-- Bake the meatballs until they are cooked through and have reached an internal temperature of at least 165 degrees F. (13 - 15 minutes).
+- Bake the meatballs until they reach an internal temperature of at least 165 degrees F. (13 to 15 minutes).

-- Serve the meatballs as an appetizer with a dipping sauce, like this green onion aioli, or with spaghetti and pasta sauce.
+- Serve the meatballs as an appetizer with a dipping sauce, like this green onion aioli.
+Or, make the meatballs a main dish and serve with spaghetti and pasta sauce.

 Comments